 Releasing on a Free and Mutual Termination

 For some low value players who you do not view as having any future at your club, such as those in your youth squad with poor potential, you may need to release them if no club will even agree to make a bid for a zero fee.
 This is done by selecting Release On A Free from a player's Contract drop-down menu, although you will have to pay compensation at the value of his remaining contract.
 You will be told the amount of compensation payable before confirming whether to release the player.

 Alternatively, you may be able to agree to mutually terminate a contract by selecting Mutual Termination.
 This will enable you to pay less compensation but will normally only be agreed to by players who are unhappy and want to leave your club.
 Therefore, you might have to reduce a player's squad status to not needed, place him in your reserve squad and keep offering mutual termination to him whenever the option is available, until he ultimately becomes unhappy enough to accept.

-You can view a list of all transfer clauses by selecting the Clauses section of your club’s Transfers tab.
-Any players that have clauses that you can buyout will have a currency symbol displayed to the right of their name in the left-hand panel.
-Selecting a player's row in this panel will show you details of all their clauses, and those which can be sold will display a Sell Clause button.
-For any sellable clauses you should assess whether it would be more profitable to sell the clause now or to wait until the clause or fee is potentially activated, after consider the likelihood of the event occuring.
-You should also consider whether you need the money now or whether a potentially larger amount likely to be paid in the future is preferable.
-Bear in mind however, that any negotiated buyout fees can change over time.
-If you buyout a clause then a percentage of the fee received (the % of transfer revenue made available as shown on the Finances screen) will be added to your transfer budget.
+Any players for whom there is a buyout fee agreed will have a currency symbol displayed to the right of their name in the left-hand panel.
+Selecting a player's row in this panel will show you details of all their clauses, and those which can be bought or sold will display a Buy Clause or Sell Clause button.
+For any such clauses you should assess whether it would be more profitable to buy or sell the clause now or to wait until the clause is potentially activated, after considering the likelihood of the relevant event occuring.
+You may also need to consider your current finances and whether you need money now, even if it could be more profitable to wait.
+You should bear in mind that any negotiated buyout fees can change over time; they may become better, worse or even disappear altogether.